NaaS/ocaml-openflow/README.md

   minimal controller library using an event-driven model.
 * `Openflow.switch` library, provides a skeleton OpenFlow switch supporting most elementary switch functionality.
-* `Openflow.flv` library, implements a basic FLowVisor reimplementation in ocaml.
+* `Openflow.flv` library, implements a basic FLowVisor re-implementation in OCaml.

 __N.B.__ _There are two versions of the OpenFlow protocol: v1.0.0 (`0x01` on
 the wire) and v1.1.0 (`0x02` on the wire).
 The implementation supports wire